Connector

 yield

-To release a Savepoint, pass the Savepoint to the releaseSavepoint method.
-After releasing a Savepoint, commit the entire transaction and the transactions after that Savepoint will be committed.
+To release a savepoint, pass the savepoint to the releaseSavepoint method.
+After releasing a savepoint, if you commit the entire transaction, the transaction after that savepoint will be committed.

 for